munificent/craftinginterpreters/book/closures.md

 The only change is that we unwrap the closure to get to the underlying function.
 The next thing `call()` does is create a new CallFrame.
-We change that to store the closure in the CallFrame and get the bytecode pointer from the closure's
+We change that to store the closure in the CallFrame and get the bytecode pointer from the closure's function.
-function:

 ^code call-init-closure (1 before, 2 after)

-This necessitates changing the declaration of CallFrame too:
+This necessitates changing the declaration of CallFrame too.

 ^code call-frame-closure (1 before, 1 after)

 That change triggers a few other cascading changes.
 Every place in the VM that accessed CallFrame's function needs to use a closure instead.
-First, the macro for reading a constant from the current function's constant table:
+First, the macro for reading a constant from the current function's constant table.

 ^code read-constant (1 before, 1 after)

-When `DEBUG_TRACE_EXECUTION` is enabled, it needs to get to the chunk from the
+When `DEBUG_TRACE_EXECUTION` is enabled, it needs to get to the chunk from the closure.
-closure:

 ^code disassemble-instruction (1 before, 1 after)

-Likewise, when reporting a runtime error:
+Likewise when reporting a runtime error.

 ^code runtime-error-function (1 before, 1 after)

 Almost there.
-The last piece is the blob of code that sets up the very first CallFrame to begin executing the top level code for a Lox script:
+The last piece is the blob of code that sets up the very first CallFrame to begin executing the top level code for a Lox script.

 ^code interpret (4 before, 2 after)